GEG-ETHZ/pyflowdiagnostics/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

-## Contact
+## Disclaimer

-For any questions or contributions, feel free to open an issue or reach out.
+Some functionalities related to CMG simulators are not yet fully validated, as complete documentation of simulator-specific keywords is not available in their manuals.
+Additionally, [sr3_reader](https://github.com/nikolai-andrianov/sr3_reader/blob/main/README.md) is not officially supported by CMG.